aspose-slides/Aspose.Slides-Documentation/cpp/getting-started/licensing/_index.md

 {{% alert title="Note" color="warning" %}}

-The `license->SetLicense` method is not thread safe.
+The [License::SetLicense()](https://reference.aspose.com/slides/cpp/class/aspose.slides.license#a44102d1d52a5e45643345448b1814a67) method is not thread safe.
 If this method has to be called simultaneously from many threads, you may want to use synchronization primitives (like a lock) to avoid issues.

 {{% /alert %}}